 The Roanoke Conference has achieved that growth by successfully cultivating an inclusive and friendly atmosphere, attracting respected speakers to participate in panels addressing critical issues on the horizon, hosting the state-wide College Republicans annual meeting, and recruiting some of our nation’s most sought-after political voices to deliver the keynote at the conference’s signature Saturday evening gala dinner which is topped off by the ever so popular comedy program Political Science Theater 3000, described by Joel Connelly as “a humor show, often subtle, genuinely funny.”

 With that formula, conference attendance has steadily risen year after year, from 265 in the inaugural year of 2010 to over 500 by 2015, and a record attendance of 600 in 2023.
+The conference now regularly sells out each year at just over 600 registrants.

 Board Members